Wednesday, July 31, 2019

 ally aware of this.
 God’s word from me to

 you.
-Just mark my words.
+Just make a note of it.
 See [he chuck-

 les], I have a terrific sense of humor!